nayr-ogladih/Browser-Automation/README.md

 THINGS DONE IN REPO:
 1) Structuring a scraping app in Python
-2) Getting our locators
+2) Getting locators
-3) Crafting our quote parser
+3) Crafting quote parser
-4) The quotes page
+4) Working with the quotes page